 Local programs are the heart of the program.
 They begin at a time which suits the convenience of local people involved.

 One of two approaches is used in the local program:

 - the extended program, or

 The extended program meets once a week for 6 to 8 weeks for 1 to 2 hours of discussion of selected topics, with the help of local business or professional persons as discussion leaders.
 Other group activities include key visits to selected businesses.

 While more challenging to organize and conduct, the concentrated impact program approach seems to encourage larger numbers to become involved, stronger school support and a larger number of those beginning the program completing it satisfactorily.

-Youth Scholars who excel in local programs are selected to attend the 3-day Kentucky Youth Seminar at the University of Kentucky.
-They continue their study and, as officers and directors, solve the corporate business problems of their corporations.
-Top Seminar Youth Scholars receive cash awards totaling $1,500 or more.
-In addition, 20 all expense-paid trips are awarded for the annual meeting of the American Institute of Cooperation held each year on the campus of one of the nation's leading universities
+Youth Scholars who excel in local programs are selected to attend the 3-day Kentucky Youth Seminar at the University of Kentucky, a fun-filled and information-packed three-day event.
+They continue their study and work in teams, as officers and directors, to solve the corporate business problems of their corporations while competing for over $10,000 in scholarships and cash awards.